Fermo chasuble of St. Thomas Becket: Arabic inscriptions

 Due to age, deterioration, and differences of interpretation, the exact translation of the Arabic on this textile is unknown.
 A majority of the supposed Arabic script on the chasuble is indecipherable, due to the style of calligraphy and the degradation of the silk and embroidery.
 Historians and translators that have worked on the chasuble do agree on the religious undertones of the written Arabic, specifically the recurrence of the written word الله, Allah.
 There is also evidence to suggest the presence of pseudo-Arabic script, common at the time in art objects attempting to appear worldly.
-The Arabic script is written in a floriated Kufic calligraphy style, common to the Fatimid Era.
-However, historian Isabella Dolezeal accredits the creation of the original textile to a workshop in Islamically ruled Spain, and historian David Jacoby credits at least one panel of the textile to Almeria, Spain specifically.
+The Arabic script is written in a floriated Kufic calligraphy style, common to the Fatimid era.
+However, historian Isabella Dolezeal accredits the creation of the original textile to a workshop in Islamic Spain, and historian David Jacoby credits at least one panel of the textile to Almeria, Spain specifically.
 This in part with the animal imagery commonly found during the Fatimid and Norman periods, eastern Mediterranean, and Central Asia, and the object eventual presence in Fermo, supports the evidence of a globally connected middle ages.